tadaskay/puzzle15/README.md

 ## Design notes

+- `puzzle-core` is Java based REST API for Puzzle
+- `puzzle-ui` is a Node.js app serving React.js UI for the puzzle
 - Game is fully controllable via truly RESTful API, using HAL links from API root `/api`
 - Goal was simplicity without sacrificing foundation principles on class/package/API design